AMERICAN RHODODENDRON SOCIETY

 4.3.2 May call special meetings of the Board and/or Executive Committee.

-4.3.5 Seeks advice from committee chairmen and consulting officers on committee appointments.
+4.3.3 Seeks advice from committee Chairs and consulting officers on committee appointments.

-4.3.8 Nominates two trustees annually by March 13 from the Board of Directors of the Society for terms of three years each to the Rhododendron Research Foundation.
+4.3.6 Nominates two trustees annually by March 13 from the general membership of the Society for terms of three years each to the Rhododendron Research Foundation.
 Similarly nominates successors in the event of vacancy as provided for in the Trust Agreement.

-4.3.10 Chooses one member of the Search Committee for salaried employees.
+4.3.7 Chooses one member of the Search Committee for compensated members.

-4.3.11 Directs the awards program through the appointment of a chairman and the regional chairmen.
+4.3.8 Directs the awards program through the appointment of a Chair and the regional Chairs.

-4.3.16 Makes himself available to chapters and districts seeking his leadership or participation in meetings and conferences.
+4.3.13 Makes him/herself available to chapters and districts seeking his/her leadership or participation in meetings and conferences.

-4.3.19 Reports to each board of directors meeting activity of the Executive Committee in the interim since the preceding board meeting.
+4.3.15 Reports to each Board of Directors meeting activity of the Executive Committee in the interim since the preceding board meeting.

 4.4 THE REGIONAL VICE PRESIDENTS (Bylaws: Article V, Section C 3)

-4.4.1 Works closely with the President and the district directors within his region.
+4.4.1 Works closely with the President and the District Directors within his/her region.

-4.4.2 Informs the district directors of the happenings within his region.
+4.4.2 Informs the District Directors of the happenings within his/her region.

 4.4.3 Suggests improvements for the promotion of the Society.

-4.4.4 Coordinates any Society activities that occur in his region.
+4.4.4 Coordinates any Society activities that occur in his/her region.

-4.4.5 Meets with the district directors on a regular basis.
+4.4.5 Meet with the District Directors on a regular basis.

-4.4.6 Helps represent district concerns and comments to the Board, Executive Committee and the President.
+4.4.6 Help represent district concerns and comments to the Board, Executive Committee and the President.

-4.4.7 Acts as liaison for the Society with chapter(s) hosting a regional meeting or convention of the Society.
+4.4.7 Act as liaison for the Society with chapter(s) hosting a regional meeting or convention of the Society.

 4.4.9 Additional Responsibilities of Senior Vice President (Bylaws: Article V, Section C2)

-4.4.9.1 Shall perform the duties of the President in his absence or if the President is unable/unwilling to perform the duties of office.
+4.4.9.1 Shall perform the duties of the President in his/her absence or if the President is unable/unwilling to perform the duties of office.

 4.4.9.2 Shall be the President designate.
-When he is elected President, the Regional Vice President of an alternate region becomes the Senior Vice President.
+When s/he is elected President, the Regional Vice President of an alternate region becomes the Senior Vice President.

 4.5 THE TREASURER (Bylaws: Article V, Section C 4)